 - Preheat oven to 375°F. Spray a mini muffin tin with cooking spray and set aside.

-- Using a round biscuit cutter (or a glass or jar if you don’t have one), cut out circles in your pie crusts that are about 2 inches across.
+- Using a 3-inch biscuit cutter (or a jar if you don’t have one), cut out circles in your pie crusts that are about 3 inches across.

 - In each pie crust, place an equal amount of spinach, bacon, and cheese.

 - In a medium mixing bowl, whisk together the milk, eggs, salt and pepper.
 Mix together VERY well.

 - Pour mixture into pie shells until filled to the top.

 - Bake for about 20 minutes, or until the eggs are set in the middle.